 Below are answers to questions that could help you better understand pre-settlement loans and how they may or may not be a good option for you.

 Most companies have intake systems or loan specialists who will gather information about your case and quickly make an assessment as to whether or not you qualify.
-A higher value case can qualify for a larger advance.
-Conversely, a more modest case could only qualify for a modest amount, or it may be denied.
+A higher value case, like a traumatic brain injury case for example, can qualify for a larger advance.
+On the other hand, a more modest case could only qualify for a modest amount, or it may be denied.

 The application process for an injury loan is usually free.
-If you are approved for a cash advance, there will be interest charged.
-The interest rate and how the interest is charged is different for each lender and may vary between states.
+If you are approved for a full cash payment in advance, there will be interest charged.
+The interest rate and how the interest is charged is different for each lender and may vary by state.
 If you do not receive a settlement, some loan companies may not require repayment.

 Some litigation loan companies do not require repayment of your loan if your claim is unsuccessful.
 However, some do.
 Before taking out a loan, you should understand all the terms.
 If you are considering a litigation loan you should look for a lender that does not charge in the event of an unsuccessful case.